ivan-zimin/sql-ex/README.md

 Find manufacturers of the cheapest color printers.
 Output: maker, price.
 > SELECT DISTINCT maker, price FROM product JOIN printer ON product.model = printer.model WHERE color = 'y' AND price = (SELECT MIN(price) FROM printer WHERE color = 'y')

+## #19
+For each manufacturer that has models in the Laptop table, find the average screen size of their notebook PCs.
+Output: maker, average screen size.
+> SELECT p.maker, AVG(l.screen) FROM product p
+INNER JOIN laptop l ON p.model = l.model
+GROUP BY p.maker

 <br></br>
 ## Ships